 As another example, consider the works of Denning and Spafford who discuss ethics in the context of those engaged in computer intrusions.
-Denning [18] describes the opinions of hackers who were interviewed about computer intrusions as to whether those acts were ethical or not.
+Denning [21] describes the opinions of hackers who were interviewed about computer intrusions as to whether those acts were ethical or not.
 Some hackers believed that certain malicious actions where wrong and unethical (e.g., "breaking into hospital systems," "reading confidential information about individuals," "stealing classified information," "committing fraud for personal profit.")
 Some hackers believed that exploring computer systems was ethical, provided that "the objective is to learn and avoid causing damage."
-Spafford [53] looks at similar acts in terms of right and wrong, and whether a greater good to society is achievable by computer intrusions.
-In Spafford's analysis, computer intrusions may only be ethically justifiable in the most extreme cases, such as to save a human life in an emergency.
-In discussing publication of worm or virus code (which may be capable of resulting in harm to innocent third-parties) he states that, "publication should serve a useful purpose; endangering the security of other people's machines or attempting to force them into making changes they are unable to make or afford is not ethical."
+Spafford [69] looks at similar acts in terms of right and wrong, and whether a greater good to society is achievable by computer intrusions.
+In Spafford's analvsis, computer intrusions may only be ethically justifiable in the most extreme cases, such as to save a human life in an emergency.
+In discussing publication of worm or virus code (which may be capable of resulting in harm to innocent third-parties) he states that, "publication should serve a useful purpose; endangering the security of other people's machines or attempting to force them into making changes they are unable to make or afford is not ethical.'

 Unfortunately, there is no commonly accepted framework within which decisions can (relatively) clearly and consistently be made.
 Nor is there currently an accepted venue in which to consider them.
-Should PCs be the arbiters, as Allman suggests, [4] or is that venue too closed?
-Both Allman and Garfinkel [25, 4] suggest Institutional Review Boards may have a role, but are they currently capable of making judgements about the issues raised in this paper?
-If the role of IRBs is to ensure compliance with the National Research Act, "to put a stop to researchers saying 'Trust me'," [25] does this support Burstein's suggestion that researchers, "participate in [legislative] reform efforts... to make known how the lack of a research exception affects them"?
-[11].
-Sicker, et al, [52] offer reasons such legislative reform is neither a timely nor especially effective solution and suggests that prosecutorial discretion may preclude the need for legislative reform (although this has its own risks.).
+Should PCs be the arbiters, as Allman suggests, [6] or is that venue too closed?
+Both Allman and Garfinkel [31, 6] suggest Institutional Review Boards may have a role, but are they currently capable of making judgments about the issues raised in this paper, or do they even have oversight responsibility in enough cases that matter?
+(E.g., out of all the case studies cited in Section 3, an IRB might only judge Cases 4, 6, and 26 to fall into the category of research involving human subjects that would necessitate IRB committee review.)
+If the role of IRBs is to ensure compliance with the National Research Act. "to put a stop to researchers saying 'Trust me'," [31] does this support Burstein's suggestion that researchers, "participate in [legislative] reform efforts... to make known how the lack of a research exception affects them" and their research?
+[13].
+Sicker, et al, [66] offer reasons such legislative reform is neither a timely nor especially effective solution and suggests that prosecutorial discretion may preclude the need for legislative reform (although this has its own risks.).
 Should computer security researchers be required to receive training similar to the Education on the Protection of Human Subjects mandated by NIH, and if so, what should be covered?
 How are these issues dealt with internationally?